dlanza1/ExDeMon/doc/users-manual/monitor-analysis.md

 ## Hierarchical Temporal Memory Analysis

 Filter metrics with float values.
-[Hierarchical Temporam Memory](https://numenta.org/hierarchical-temporal-memory/) is a new interesting theory that try to put the new knowledge about how human neocoartex worksin a set of algorithms.
+[Hierarchical Temporam Memory](https://numenta.org/hierarchical-temporal-memory/) is a new interesting theory that try to put the new knowledge about how human neocoartex works in a set of algorithms.

 We used this technology to try determine the status of the metrics.
 We implemented it using the [htm.java](https://github.com/numenta/htm.java) library that is supported by the numenta comunity.

 Every time that a [Metric](metric-sources.md) come from the strem an Anomalylikelihood score is calculated and, if is higher than a choosen thresholds, the metric is setted as WARNING or ERROR otherwise is setted as OK.

 Configuration: